ticinum-aerospace/leaflet-wms-header/README.md

 # leaflet-wms-header
 Custom headers on Leaflet TileLayer WMS.
-It's an easy plugin that allow to set custom header for WMS interface.
+It's a simple plugin that allow to set custom header for WMS interface.

 It works with javascript and typescript without any dependencies!